yhzhang0128/egos-2000/README.md

 # EGOS: the earth and grass operating system

 EGOS is our teaching operating system at Cornell.

-As the name suggests, it has two layers: the earth layer is hardware specific and the grass layer is hardware independent.
+It has two layers:
-Specifically, the earth layer provides the abstraction of (1) tty and disk devices; (2) cpu interrupt and memory management. the grass layer provides the abstraction of processes and system calls.
+the earth layer provides hardware-specific abstractions, including (1) tty and disk devices; (2) cpu interrupt and memory management. the grass layer provides hardware-independent abstractions, including processes and system calls.